 The objects in this lesson are essentially the same in the mobile app as in the web app.

-Add objects to a map in the app by using the top, center button to access the objects menu, then clicking on the “add object” button in the lower right of the screen.
+Add objects to a map in the app by using the folder icon button at the top of the screen to access the objects menu, then clicking on the “add object” button in the lower right of the screen.

 After adding a Buffer, Range Ring, Bearing Line, or Sector to the map, these objects edit as if they are lines or polygons.
 Thus you should refer to the lessons for lines and polygons for how to edit these objects after they have initially been saved to the map.